jvillarba/Who-Done-It-Game/README.md

 ![](images/Screen Shot.png)

 I originally started the game with a few suspects and weapons.
-Once the variables and functions were in place, I was able to expand the game to include more.
+Once the variables and functions were in place, I was able to scale the game to include more suspects, weapons, and add rooms.